 Boil a kettle and pour the water slowly down the drain in two or three stages, waiting a few seconds between pours.
 This method works well for grease clogs but should not be used on PVC pipes, which can soften or warp under high heat.

-6. Baking Soda and Vinegar
+6. Bicarb Soda and Vinegar

 7. Check for External Blockages

 Taking these immediate steps can often solve simple drainage problems before they worsen.
 They also help identify whether the blockage is isolated to the sink or part of a larger drainage issue in your home.
-If the water still will not go down after these checks, calling a licensed plumber is the safest way to restore proper flow and avoid further damage.
+If the water still will not go down after these checks, calling a licensed Sydney plumber is the safest way to restore proper flow and avoid further damage.

 When DIY Methods Don’t Work